gilch/hissp/docs/glossary.rst

    fragment atom
       A `str atom` that is not a `control word`, especially if it does not simply contain an identifier or literal.
-      So called because the compiler's usual interpretation is to emit the contents directly, although there is a preprocessing step for imports (see `module handle`).
+      So called because the compiler's usual interpretation is to emit the contents directly
+      (making the contents a `Python fragment`),
+      although there is a preprocessing step for imports (see `module handle`).

    fragment token